 - Regional -- Regional drivers drive within a state or between a few states.
 They usually come home on weekends.

-- OTR -- OTR stands for Over The Road; these jobs require truckers to go across the country.
+- OTR -- OTR stands for Over the Road; these jobs require truckers to go across the country.
 They can be out for weeks or even months at a time.
-Different companies have different policies for when drivers go home, but most stay out for several weeks before returning home for a few days.
+Different companies have different policies for when drivers return home, but most stay out for several weeks before returning home for a few days.
 One of the largest benefits of ORT is the driver often does not have to unload the truck.

 Reference and more reading: